 Screen Door is famous for their huge fried chicken and waffles!

-Gardens (Maybe): Afterward feeling even more full, we headed to the Japanese Botanical Garden which we’ve heard great things about.
-I’m going to be honest – it was beautiful, but really small.
-I don’t feel like it was worth the $10 to enter.
+Next we visited the Portland Japanese Garden which we’ve heard great things about.
+I’m going to be honest – it was beautiful but really small and I felt slightly cheated on the $16 and the long wait to get inside.
 We tried taking our time walking around it and it still only took about 25 minutes to walk around the whole thing.

 It was pretty in the fall with the changing leaves, but I imagine it’s drop-dead gorgeous in the spring with the trees blossoming so if you are visiting Portland in the spring, head here!
 It would be worth the wait to see all the flowers (cheaper than a plane ticket to Japan!)

 After the gardens, it was time for us to head to the airport!
 That with that, we wrapped up 3 perfect days in Portland.
 I hope this helps you find fun things to do in Portland Oregon on your weekend trip!